glaucia86/azure-sql-prisma-vue/README.md

 If you want to test Azure SQL database, to make sure everything will work perfectly even when deployed on Azure, you need to create an Azure SQL database before.

 The are different ways you can create an Azure SQL Database.
 Using the Portal, using AZ CLI or Powershell.
-The easiest is using the Portal, and you can have see complete walk-through in this recording: [Demo: Deploy Azure SQL Database | Azure SQL for beginners (Ep.
-14)](https://www.youtube.com/watch?v=wiBC4OxFX60&list=PLlrxD0HtieHi5c9-i_Dnxw9vxBY-TqaeN&index=21).
-If you prefer reading instead of watching, here a complete quickstart guide available, with detailed steps for each option: [Quickstart: Create an Azure SQL Database single database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal).
-If you want something more concise and direct, you can to follow the simple 6-steps guide available here: [Create and connect to an Azure SQL DB](https://dev.to/azure/create-and-connect-to-an-azure-sql-db-9k0).
+The easiest is using the Portal, and you can have see complete walk-through in this recording: **[Demo: Deploy Azure SQL Database | Azure SQL for beginners (Ep.
+14)](https://www.youtube.com/watch?v=wiBC4OxFX60&list=PLlrxD0HtieHi5c9-i_Dnxw9vxBY-TqaeN&index=21)**.
+If you prefer reading instead of watching, here a complete quickstart guide available, with detailed steps for each option: **[Quickstart: Create an Azure SQL Database single database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal)**.
+If you want something more concise and direct, you can to follow the simple 6-steps guide available here: **[Create and connect to an Azure SQL DB](https://dev.to/azure/create-and-connect-to-an-azure-sql-db-9k0)**.

 Make sure you create *two* Azure SQL databases: